postmanlabs/labs-docs/src/pages/docs/reports/all-apis-reports.md

 * **API name** - The name of the API.
 * **API created by** - The user who created the API.
 * **API created on** - The date the API was created.
-* **Number of API requests** - The number of requests made to the API in the reporting period.
+* **Number of API requests** - The number of requests made to the API in the last 30 days.
-* **Failed test runs** - The total number of failed test runs in the reporting period.
+* **Failed test runs** - The total number of failed test runs in the last 30 days.
-* **Average response size** - The average response size in the reporting period, in bytes.
+* **Average response size** - The average response size in bytes in the last 30 days.
-* **Average response time** - The average response time in the reporting period, in milliseconds.
+* **Average response time** - The average response time in milliseconds in the last 30 days.
-* **API response codes** - The HTTP response codes for each API response.
+* **API response codes** - The HTTP response codes for each API response in the last 30 days.